chandolusravya/E-commerce-website/README.md

     Update the `client_secret.json` file with the OAuth client ID and secret.

+## Database Setup

+1. **Create Mysql account:**

+   - After creating the mysql account, login into mysql using mysql -u root -p.
+   - In the code "app.py" and in "database.py", replace the password with mysql password.

+3. **Creating database and tables:**

+   - In mysql cli:
+     run CREATE database ecommerce;

+   - In terminal:
+     run python database.py

 ## Usage

 To run the application, use the following command: